 Dehydrated Cinnamon Apples (with Honey)

-Drying apples is a great way to save the Fall harvest.
-But, they are make a delicious healthy snack any time of the year.
-You can make dehydrated cinnamon apples in a dehydrator or the oven.
+Drying or dehydrating apples is a great way to save the Fall harvest.
+But, you can make dehydrated apples with cinnamon and honey any time of year.
 This recipe uses the natural preservative powers of honey, cinnamon and cloves to bring out the best flavor in this tasty snack.
+Best of all, you can make them in a dehydrator or the oven.
+Follow this simple, step by step process and you will have a healthy snack to enjoy for months to come.

 Dried fruit is not only tasty – it is also very nutritious.
 In most cases, a piece of dried fruit offers the same nutrition as fresh-in a smaller package.